tkurtbond/tkurtbond.github.io/posts/2004/05/30/2004-05-30/index.rst

   1956 *Astounding*, combined with a number of related short stories from the 1960s.
 Flint has woven the different stories together well.
 + *The Bloody Red Baron*, by Kim Newman; Avon Books, 1997.
-The sequel to `Anno Dracula <../../../log/2004/05/18.html#anno-dracula>`__, this book brings us forward forward from the end of Victoria's reign to the first world war.
+The sequel to `Anno Dracula`__, this book brings us forward forward from the end of Victoria's reign to the first world war.
 Geneviéve is missing from this novel, alas, but Charles Beauregard and Kate Reed return, joined this time by Edgar Allan Poe.
 Enjoyable.

+__ link://slug/2004-05-18

 Recent Viewing
 --------------